yasirusama61/SOC-Estimation-Temporal-CNN/README.md

 ---

-### 🤖 Why Temporal CNN?

-The Temporal CNN is chosen for its efficiency in handling sequential data without the complexity of recurrent connections.
-By stacking convolutional layers, the model captures temporal dependencies and local patterns, making it particularly effective for SOC data with fluctuating trends across different temperatures.
-Regularization techniques such as dropout and L2 regularization ensure robustness, reducing overfitting even with complex SOC patterns.

 ### 📊 Model Summary

 Below is a summary of the model architecture, detailing the output shapes and parameters for each layer: